 Skip all 49 items above and discover Tbilisi at your own pace.
 Get blown away by the different kinds of architecture, wander through the tiniest streets, explore glorious nature within minutes reach and best of all: enjoy the friendliness that is all around Georgia!
 Be a bloody tourist and try to leave as many footsteps as you can in this incredible city!

 How to get to Tbilisi

-Georgia is reached through a few airports which Tbilisi functioning as the main one.
+Georgia is reached through a few airports with Tbilisi Airport functioning as the main one.
 Most flights to Georgia are unfortunately not direct, depending on your location of departure.
 I flew from Amsterdam to Tbilisi with a layover on Kiev, which took me over 20 hours because the earlier flight from Kiev to Tbilisi got canceled.
 Still it’s quite a comfortable journey, especially when you book smart and spend a few days in Kiev as well.

 Where to sleep in Tbilisi